genuinetools/upmail/README.md

   -d	run in debug mode
   -interval string
     	check interval (ex.
 5ms, 10s, 1m, 3h) (default "10m")
+  -mailgun string
+    	Mailgun API Key to use for sending email (optional) -mailgun-domain string
-  -mandrill string
+    	Mailgun Domain to use for sending email (optional) -mandrill string
     	Mandrill API Key to use for sending email (optional) -password string